StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Features**

-- Telemetry perspective to see all Telemetry streams for a set of components.
+- Telemetry Perspective to see all Telemetry streams for a set of components.
 This first release is limited to 5 components at a time.
 In later releases this will be improved with a larger set of components which will be supported.

 **Improvements**